Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Immutable records of document / data provenance
 * Publicly accessible databases and registries

 ### Why is Convex needed?

+Convex is needed because, despite the vast potential of the Internet Of Value, a technology did not previously exist to enable it in a satisfactory way.

 Convex builds on ideas around decentralised technology popularised through "blockchain" in recent years, but was motivated by a desire to build something better than current incarnations of blockchain technology can offer.
 Key motivations include: